Visit of Corfu

-Kerkyra, with its suburbs and its immediate surroundings, is one of the main tourist destinations for visit of Corfu and all of Greece.
-City of Venetian style and undoubted beauty, which, we are sure, will immediately enchant you; especially in its old part, probably one of the most fascinating jewels of modern Greece; a city that preserves, intact, the charm of past times, with its cobbled streets, ancient buildings, two ancient fortresses and the historic walls that surround it; a city to live in, with its taverns where you can savor typical cuisine, cafes and bars where you can spend some time sipping a drink, and the air and the scent of the sea that pervades every corner; a city to discover at any time of the day: during the day, in the late afternoon with the light of the sunset that makes it even more magical, or in the evening, all lit up.
+Kerkyra, with its suburbs and its immediate surroundings represents one of the main tourist destinations on the island and throughout Greece.
+City with a Venetian feel and undoubted beauty, truly enchanting, especially in its old part.
+A city that preserves the charm of times gone by intact, with its narrow paved streets, ancient buildings, two ancient fortresses and the historic walls that surround it.
+A city to experience, with its taverns where you can savor the typical cuisine, the cafés and bars where you can spend some time sipping a drink, and the air and scent of the sea that pervades every corner.
+A city to discover at any time of the day: during the day, in the late afternoon with the light of the sunset which makes it even more magical, or in the evening, completely illuminated.

-Kerkyra, whose historic center has been recognized as a UNESCO World Heritage Site; right here, you will have so much to see; starting with Campiello, a neighborhood whose name conveys the idea of the Venetian legacy of the city quite well.
-It is an agglomeration of rather narrow alleys and tall buildings, including old cellars, paved squares, hidden courtyards and even a suggestive Venetian well.
+The historic center has been recognized as a world heritage site by UNESCO.
+Right here, you will have a lot to see, starting from Campiello, a neighborhood whose name gives a good idea of the Venetian legacy on the city.
+It is a cluster of rather narrow alleys and tall buildings, including old cellars, small paved squares, hidden courtyards and even a suggestive Venetian well.

 Spianáda, is the real beating heart of the city; it is a large square corresponding to the Piazza d’Armi from the Venetian era, now home to parades and numerous demonstrations and events.
 Here are held concerts of the Philharmonic, the parade of masks at Carnival, cricket matches, and more.